Hi, my name is Julie, and I’m a fast eater.

 For some reason, I’m wired to finish a job and move on to the next task…quickly.
 That carries over to eating, too.
 While some might view this hurried lifestyle as a good thing, it puts a lot of stress on the body.

-Slowing down is something I work on day after day…and oftentimes minute by minute.
+Slowing down is something I work on, day after day — and often, minute by minute.

-Eating quickly can have several negative effects on health and well-being
+Eating quickly can have several adverse effects on health and well-being

-1. Overeating and Weight Gain: It takes about 20 minutes for your brain to register that you’re full.
-Consuming food rapidly can result in eating more than your body needs before feeling satiated, contributing to weight gain.
+- Overeating and Weight Gain: It takes about 20 minutes for your brain to register that you’re full.
+Consuming food too quickly can lead to eating more than your body needs before feeling satisfied, which can contribute to weight gain.

-2. Poor Digestion: When you eat quickly, you tend to chew less thoroughly, which can lead to larger pieces of food entering the digestive tract.
+- Poor Digestion: When you eat quickly, you tend to chew less thoroughly, which can allow larger pieces of food to enter the digestive tract.
 This can cause indigestion, bloating, and discomfort as your digestive system struggles to break down the food properly.

-3. Increased Risk of Metabolic Syndrome: Studies have shown that fast eating is associated with a higher risk of metabolic syndrome, a cluster of conditions including high blood pressure, high blood sugar, excess body fat around the waist, and abnormal cholesterol levels.
+- Increased Risk of Metabolic Syndrome: Studies have shown that fast eating is associated with a higher risk of metabolic syndrome, a group of conditions including high blood pressure, high blood sugar, excess body fat around the waist, and abnormal cholesterol levels.
 These conditions increase the risk of heart disease, stroke, and diabetes.

-5. Impaired Nutrient Absorption: Inadequate chewing and rapid consumption can hinder proper digestion and nutrient absorption.
-When food is not properly broken down, the body may not efficiently absorb all nutrients, potentially leading to deficiencies.
+- Impaired Nutrient Absorption: Inadequate chewing and rapid consumption can hinder proper digestion and nutrient absorption.
+When food is not properly broken down, the body may not absorb all nutrients efficiently, potentially leading to deficiencies.

-7. Greater Stress Levels: Eating quickly is often a sign of a hurried lifestyle, which can contribute to overall stress levels.
+- Higher stress levels: Eating quickly is often a sign of a hurried lifestyle, which can contribute to increased overall stress.
 Stress, in turn, can affect digestion and overall health.

 If you, too, are a fast eater, you can begin to mitigate the potential health effects by practicing mindful eating.
 This means slowing down, savoring each bite of food, and paying attention to your hunger and fullness cues.

 Before eating, practice the art of pausing.
-Breathe in and out a few times as you honor the food you are about to eat.
-This pause may be a contemplation, a prayer, or an acknowledgment of gratitude.
+Breathe in and out a few times as you take a moment to honor the food you are about to eat.
+This pause may be a moment of contemplation, a prayer, or an expression of gratitude.

-A few deep breaths help activate the parasympathetic nervous system, allowing the body to rest and digest.
-This slowdown improves digestion and nutrient absorption and enhances the overall eating experience.
+Taking a few deep breaths helps activate the parasympathetic nervous system, allowing the body to rest and digest.
+This slowdown improves digestion and nutrient absorption, enhancing the overall eating experience.

 May I be intentional during this meal.